Replacement of Missing Equipment

 Occasionally we have bought or bartered with commercial scrap yards, eBay and other for profit entities.
 Since we can rarely afford the fair market value, we have been fortunate to often find that we are given severely discounted prices.
 The ice cream freezer, BN and ABK IFF gear, RBH-2, SCR-624, barometers/manometers and others.

-We have very little replica on the boat, but we have replicated some bunk frames, torpedo skids, emergency escape ascending line reels, galley and crew's mess equipment, fuse tester bars, wardroom bookcase, and other smaller items when we could not find originals.
+We have very little replica on the boat, but we have replicated some bunk frames, torpedo skids, emergency escape ascending line reels, galley and crew's mess equipment, fuse tester bars, wardroom bookcase, cigarette but cans, and other smaller items when we could not find originals.
 We always document these, use similar materials and methods of construction, and continue to look for the real materials to replace the replicas.
 Replicating even small items can be a quite involved process, see the clinometer story, or the magnetic compass.
 Some projects, like the depth gauge restoration have been a mix of donated, bought and replicated materials.

 Our restoration goal to make the submarine complete also includes things that the visitors will never see.
 The forward torpedo impulse flasks were missing from their mountings under the main deck.
 The full set of six large high pressure air flasks was located aboard USS Turbot in Maryland, and were a perfect match to the originals.
 They were removed, trucked to San Francisco and installed.
 We, of course, have no plans to ever fire torpedoes.
 However, the primary weapon of a WW II submarine was the torpedo and the system that delivered them should be complete.

 We are very thankful to the many individuals, companies and government agencies that have helped us replace the missing equipment.

 We have a Wish List of parts and equipment that we are seeking for ongoing restoration.